ming-afk/Octlearner/CODE_OF_CONDUCT.md

-This is Minghao's Code of Conduct
+This is everyone's Code of Conduct